-Note: If you used the Mac OS Setup Assistant after installing Mac OS 8.5, you can skip ahead to "Setting Up Energy Saver" on page 23.
+Note: If you used the Mac OS Setup Assistant after installing Mac OS 8.6, you can skip ahead to "Setting Up Energy Saver" on page 23.

 Important After you've installed AppleShare IP, you won't be able to change your network identity in the File Sharing control panel.
-You can change these settings in AppleShare IP, or by using the Mac OS Setup Assistant that came with your Mac OS software.
+You can change these settings in AppleShare IP.